Battery Guide

 • 9.6V

-Step 2: Check the Capacity (Ah or mAh)
+Step 2: Check the Capacity

 The capacity tells you how much energy the battery can store.
+It is usually shown in Ah or mAh.

 Common capacities include: